Updated March 18, 2023

 - Matlab also supports loops by using the length of code same or even shorter as compared to C or C++ in a much convenient way.

-- Matlab allows import and export of data to or from a text or excels file using a single command which is very useful for analysis on previously recorded data.
-Matlab allows storage of data in excel file or .mat files.
+- Matlab allows the import and export of data to or from a text or excels file using a single command which is very useful for analysis of previously recorded data.
+Matlab allows storage of data in excel files or .mat files.

 - Matlab also provides REPL – read, evaluate, print, loop or interactive environment to do mathematical computations and data visualization through graphs.

-- Cross-compiling of Matlab code to other language is very difficult and requires a deep Matlab knowledge to deal with errors produced.
+- Cross-compiling of Matlab code to other languages is very difficult and requires deep Matlab knowledge to deal with errors produced.

-- Matlab is used mainly for scientific research and not suitable for development activities which are user specific.
+- Matlab is used mainly for scientific research and is not suitable for development activities that are user-specific.

 - Poor programming practices can contribute to making Matlab unacceptably slow.

-- Matlab is not known to create application deployment for installation like task done by others which include the setting of files another executable which copies during installation.
+- Matlab is not known to create application deployment for installation like the task done by others which includes the setting of files another executable that copies during installation.

 This was a guide to an introduction to Matlab.
-Here we discussed some basic Matlab concepts, characteristics, advantages, disadvantages, and applications.
-You may also look at the following articles:
+Here we discussed some basic Matlab concepts, main components, characteristics, applications, along with advantages, disadvantages.
+You may also look at the following articles –